 - Feedback by the Trainer

 Coach training includes many opportunities for practice until mastery is achieved.
-Following the workshop training, Coach trainees must demonstrate coaching skills in live sessions with their Providers and demonstrate mastery in fidelity monitoring to become certified.
+Following the workshop training, Coach trainees must demonstrate coaching skills and mastery in fidelity monitoring to become certified.

 Trainer training requires a commitment to NSTRC to adhere to the requirements regarding distribution of materials, support of SafeCare Coaches and Providers, and reporting of data to NSTRC.